-Subject to stockholder approval at the Annual Meeting, the Company will issue the Merger Shares to the OBI Shareholders on consummation of the OBI Merger.
+- Parties: The Company; its wholly-owned subsidiary Theatres; OBI; and James J. Cotter and Michael R. Forman, the sole stockholders of OBI (the "OBI Stockholders").
+Mr. Cotter is the Chairman of the Board of the Company.
+Through Craig and Reading, Messrs.
+Cotter and Forman are principal stockholders of the Company.
+See Security Ownership of Certain Beneficial Owners and Management. - The Merger: If the Voting Common Stockholders approve the issuance of the Merger Shares, OBI will be merged into Theatres, which will be the surviving corporation.
+If the Voting Common Stockholders do not approve the issuance of the Merger Shares, Theatres will be merged into OBI, which will be the surviving corporation. - Consideration: Subject to stockholder approval at the Annual Meeting, the Company will issue the Merger Shares to the OBI Shareholders on consummation of the OBI Merger.
 The number of Merger Shares was determined by reference to the average closing price of the Class A Non-Voting Common Stock and the Class B Voting Common Stock on the American Stock Exchange over the 30 trading days preceding the execution of the OBI Merger Agreement.
 If stockholders do not approve the issuance of the Merger Shares, the Company will pay cash in the amount of \$10,000,000, less certain expenses, on consummation of the OBI Merger.
 Each of Messrs.
-Cotter and Forman own one-half of OBI and thus, in either case, will receive one-half of such consideration.

-Vote Required:

-The issuance of the Merger Shares requires approval of the Voting Common Stockholders under the rules of the American Stock Exchange, on which the Company's shares are listed.
+Cotter and Forman own onehalf of OBI and thus, in either case, will receive one-half of such consideration. - Vote Required: The issuance of the Merger Shares requires approval of the Voting Common Stockholders under the rules of the American Stock Exchange, on which the Company's shares are listed.
 The affirmative vote of a majority of the shares of Voting Common Stock voting on the proposal are required to approve the issuance of the Merger Shares.
-Craig and Reading, which together own approximately 48.97% of the outstanding Voting Common Stock, have indicated that they will vote in favor of the issuance of the Merger Shares.
+Craig and Reading, which together own in excess of 49% of the outstanding Voting Common Stock, have indicated that they will vote in favor of the issuance of the Merger Shares.